-Finnish president says undersea gas and telecom cables damaged by ‘external activity’
+Damage to gas pipeline, telecom cable connecting Finland and Estonia caused by ‘external activity’

 “When it comes to gas, Europe is in for a safe winter,” said Simone Tagliapietra, energy analyst at the Bruegel think tank in Brussels.
 “However this depends on the integrity of its pipeline and LNG infrastructure.
 Sabotage or disruptions could have severe consequences.
 Developments at the Balticconnector in Finland are very concerning with this regard.”

-In September 2022, the Nord Stream gas pipelines running between Germany and Russia in the Baltic Sea were hit by explosions in an incident deemed to be a sabotage.
-A total of four gas leaks were discovered on the Nord Stream 1 and Nord Stream 2 pipelines.
-The case remains unsolved.
+Natural gas prices on Europe’s TTF benchmark rose 15% on Monday and more than 12% on Tuesday to the highest level since March.
+But Tuesday’s price of 49.40 euros ($52.44) per megawatt hour is still seven times lower than record highs seen in late August after Russia’s cutoff of most gas supplies to Europe during the war in Ukraine spurred an energy crisis.

-___ Associated Press writer Jan M. Olsen in Copenhagen, Denmark, Lorne Cook in Brussels and David McHugh in Frankfurt, Germany contributed to this report
+Associated Press writer Jan M. Olsen in Copenhagen, Denmark, Lorne Cook in Brussels, David McHugh in Frankfurt, Germany and Courtney Bonnell in London contributed to this report.